shuanand/app-service-msgraph-training-office-addin-main/demo/README.md

-# How to run the completed project
+# How to run the completed project on Azure App Service (Modified)

 ## Prerequisites